Simple Evening Raleigh: The Setup

 Once the tables were in, Jenn and I began to style the table.
 We placed the plants, candles, napkins, plates, silverware, glasses, and menus on the table.
 Jenn directed me through making the table come together the way she had envisioned it.
 She has such an incredible eye that there was no way I was going to discuss her choices.
 Sometimes you just got to trust those around you.

 While we finished the table, the guys began to bring in all the stumps for the seating.
 That’s right we sat on stumps.
 We felt that it was the perfect thing to make the dinner have more of a farm-style to it and to feel less formal.
-Clyde Oak is about being back to the earth and what better way to do that than to bring in elements from the ground such as stumps.
+This dinner was about being back to the earth and what better way to do that than to bring in elements from the ground such as stumps.
 It couldn’t have been more perfect.

 Finally, the whole time we were working on the setup we had a camera clicking photos every 30 minutes so we could put together a time lapse of the event coming together.
 We felt it was the perfect way to show the full transformation of Videri‘s space.
 So don’t miss watching it all come together.